Akai's EWI 4000s is a wind MIDI controller, with a built-in synthesizer for direct audio output.

 Translation: it's the wind player's equivalent of an electronic keyboard – and it's amazing how much fun it is to play.
 There's something addictive about an instrument that's always in tune, has a seven-octave range, can transpose into any key, always has consistent fingering patterns, and can change its sound completely at the touch of a button. :-)

 The EWI 4000s is part of a family, which also includes

-These days I'm playing my EWI 4000s with a local (to Montreal) trumpet quartet called Cornetti Con Brio (which doesn't have a web site, or I'd link to it here), and the EWI blends in well enough with three real trumpets that most people can't hear the difference.
+From 2013 until 2019 I played my EWI 4000s with a local (to Montreal) trumpet quartet called Cornetti Con Brio (which doesn't have a web site, or I'd link to it here).
+The EWI blends in well enough with three real trumpets that most people can't hear the difference.
 Of course, when called for it can also be a cornet, flugelhorn, trombone or tuba (to name a few instruments I've actually used with this group).

 ...but my favourite EWI story so far is the time I provided the live music for a Christmas party at a nearby hospital, and while I was playing a woman came up and stared at the EWI and my bank of synthesizers.
 Clearly she was curious about it, but I was busy and couldn't talk to her at the time.
 After the party was over I invited her to take a closer look at my rig and ask questions, and she told me why she'd been so interested: she knew what a clarinet sounds like – because her daughter plays one – and she clearly heard a clarinet being played, but couldn't see it. :-)

 For everything you ever wanted to know about wind controllers in general, the excellent Patchman Wind Controller FAQ is the best place to start – among other things, it explains the differences between the three EWI models.

 For details on the EWI 4000s in particular, Bob van der Poel has assembled a great collection of resources.